Xiaomi YU7

-The Xiaomi YU7 (小米YU7 (Xiǎomǐ YU7)) is a battery electric mid-size luxury crossover SUV developed by Chinese company Xiaomi Auto, a subsidiary of the Chinese consumer electronics company Xiaomi.
-It is Xiaomi's second vehicle following the successful SU7, and is the brand's first crossover SUV.
+The Xiaomi YU7 (小米YU7 (Xiǎomǐ YU7)) is a battery electric mid-size SUV developed by Xiaomi Auto, the electric vehicle subsidiary of the Chinese consumer electronics company Xiaomi.
+It is Xiaomi's second vehicle following the SU7, and is the brand's first SUV.

 According to Xiaomi's announcement of 28 March 2025, the Chinese pronunciation of YU7 is "小米御7" (pinyin:xiǎomǐ yùqī), where "御" (pinyin:"yù") means "land chariot, riding the wind".
 The YU7 is available in three variants: YU7, YU7 Pro, and YU7 Max.

 The YU7 is expected to become the biggest threat to the Tesla Model Y's dominance of the premium electric crossover segment in China, of which it was the sales leader in the segment since its introduction to the Chinese market in 2021.

 Background

 In mid-2024, development mules of the YU7 were spotted undergoing testing and various spy shots appeared online.

 On 9 December 2024 Xiaomi revealed exterior images of the YU7 with an intended official launch timeframe in mid-2025; additionally, some specifications and images of the vehicle were revealed via public homologation documents to China's MIIT.
 Xiaomi representatives said that the company homologated the vehicle several months earlier than necessary to test the vehicle in public without camouflage, allowing for better testing of NVH characteristics, powertrain efficiency and range, and overall durability.

 The YU7 will be manufactured at Xiaomi's F2 EV factory in Yizhuang, Beijing, construction of which started in August 2024 and is scheduled to reach completion by July 2025.

-After releasing images of the interior the day before, Xiaomi debuted the YU7 at a product launch event on the evening of 22 May 2025.
+After releasing images of the interior the day before, on the evening of 22 May 2025, Xiaomi held a product launch event, where it released two products, the Xiaomi 15S Pro and the Xiaomi Pad 7 Ultra, both equipped with Xiaomi's in-house SOC chip XRING O1.
+At the same time, the YU7 was also pre-released for the first time.
 It was first available for public viewing at Auto Shenzhen 2025 in early June, with display models appearing in stores days after.
 The vehicle's launch was brought forward to 26 June, after it was originally announced to be in July 2025 at the May reveal.

 The YU7 was launched at a Xiaomi full-ecosystem product event on the evening of 26 June 2025 with pre-orders opening soon after its conclusion.
 Initial deliveries of limited quantities of pre-made models began in July, with mass production of customized orders expected to begin in August.